Kristof86/ce-argo-cd/README.md

 docker push cbonami/ce-aks-cli:v1
 docker push cbonami/ce-aks-cli:latest
 ```
-The run it:
+Now browse to Azure portal (https://portal.azure.com) and retrieve AKS connect info from the right AKS-cluster.
+Select the right cluster --> 'Overview'-tab --> 'Connect'.

+Then run the container:
 ```bash
 docker run -it cbonami/ce-aks-cli
 ```

-Go to azure portal (https://portal.azure.com) and retrieve AKS connect info from the right AKS-cluster.
-Click on the right cluster and in the 'Overview'-tab, you click 'Connect'.

-Inside container, log in to Azure and AKS:
+Once inside container, log in to Azure and AKS:

 ```bash
 # login to your azure account